Habitat at Work

 This video shows a pair of lake-run brown trout just after they completed their last egg laying event.
 You will see the male at the beginning trying to urge the female to lay eggs but she ignores him and just continues the process of excavating gravel to cover her eggs.

-Click on spawning brown trout to see the video.
+Click on spawning brown trout to see the video below.

-Click on Hwy P habitat work to see the video.
+Click on spawning cohos to see the video below.

 Video displays steelhead (lake-run rainbow trout) spawning behavior on the Bois Brule River, Wisconsin's most important coldwater tributary flowing into Lake Superior.
 All the underwater video was taken on the site of a Wisconsin Department of Natural Resources spawning habitat improvement project built in 1998.
 Since construction, this spawning area has been used by brown trout and coho salmon each fall and by steelhead each spring.
 The spawning habitat improvement project consisted of adding rock channel constrictors, large woody cover logs and washed, sized spawning gravels.
 Click on Habitat Project Table to see project maps, descriptions, and photos of many of the joint Brule River Sportsmen’s Club – Wisconsin DNR Fisheries.

-Click on Spawning Steelhead to see the video.
+Click on spawning steelhead to see the video below.

 To help support the Club's habitat restoration and maintenance work, please consider joining the Club if you are not already a member!

-Click on Membership form if you’d like to join.
+Click on Join the Club if you'd like to join.
 Thanks!